 - Eating five fresh leaves in the morning cures constipation.

 - Our ancestors believed that this plant prevented aging.

 - It induces appetite and aids digestion.
 It helps expel fecal matter from the large intestines.

-- It heals ulcers, cleans the liver and and encourages secretion of bile.
+- It heals ulcers, cleans the liver, and encourages the secretion of bile.

-- One ounce of the juice (15 ml) of eclipta alba and cows milk 20 ml boiled and then cooled, when mixed and taken first thing in the morning is said to regulate the blood pressure.
+- One ounce of the juice (15ml) of Bhringraj and cow’s milk 20 ml boiled and then cooled when mixed and taken first thing in the morning is said to regulate the blood pressure.

 Arrange three stones around the lamp and place the copper vessel or mud pot on it so that sufficient soot is deposited.
 This may take about two hours.